 The Discover it Chrome for students.
-You get dollar for dollar match for all the cash back you earn your first year, you have 2% cash back at restaurants and gas stations, and 1% for all other purchases, and you also get rewards if you have good grades.
+You get dollar for dollar match for all the cash back you earn your first year, you have 2% cash back at restaurants and gas stations, and 1% for all other purchases.

 The easiest credit cards for students to get are student credit cards for applicants with limited or no credit history and secured credit cards, which are available to people with no credit or even bad credit.
 Since college students tend to have higher incomes in the long term, issuers are willing to extend them better offers than most people without established credit could get.
 Think of it as an investment in a student’s future financial needs, which could prove quite profitable for a bank that gets in on the ground floor.… read full answer

-The easiest credit cards for students to get allow young people to begin building credit before entering the real world.
+In general, student credit cards allow young people to begin building credit before entering the real world.
 If you use your card responsibly and pay your bills on time, you should be able to get a better deal once you graduate.
 And that’s true whether you’re starting with a student credit card or a secured card.